paviabera/Bayesian-Neural-Network/README.md

 - Make sure your code adheres to the project’s coding standards and add tests where appropriate.
 - Submit a pull request detailing your changes.

-For more detailed contribution guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License